webix-hub/gitbook-webix-jet/basic/navigation.md

 The resulting URL is going to be */layout/demo*.

-URL syntax resembles the way you navigate through directories.
+This syntax resembles the way you navigate through directories.
 So you can move some levels up, for example:

 ```js
 { view:"button", value:"demo", click: () => {